Objectives of the service

 Services are targeted at Non-Governmental Organisations (NGOs), and other international aid and development organisations.

-Two use cases - agriculture in Northern Mozambique and detection of damage to road networks, buildings and agriculture in the aftermath of a natural disaster in Southern Mozambique– are addressed in the project.
+Two use cases to support migration management and prevention have been addressed so far in the project: agriculture in Northern Mozambique and detection of damage to road networks, buildings and agriculture in the aftermath of a natural disaster in Southern Mozambique.

 A sample of the needs identified by the target users include: